thenamesmickey/thenamesmickey/README.md

 - 🌱 I’m currently learning **Google IT Project Manager , Prompt Engineering**

-- 👨‍💻 All of my projects are available at [amanbhargava](https://amanbhargava.vercel.app.me)
+- 👨‍💻 All of my projects are available at [Click me](https://amanbhargava.vercel.app)

 - 💬 Ask me about **React, Next, Nuxt, Vue**